rishi1134/ArmNN_Build_x86_64_Linux/README.md

 Before, proceeding to the next steps, make sure that:
 1) You have Python 3.6+ installed system-side.
 The package is not compatible with older Python versions.
 2) You have python3.6-dev installed system-side.
 This contains header files needed to build PyArmNN extension module.
 3) Install SWIG 4.x.
-Only 3.x version is typically available in Linux package managers, so you will have to build it and install it from sources.
-It can be downloaded from the SWIG project website or from SWIG GitHub.
-To install it follow the guide on SWIG GitHub.
+Only 3.x version is typically available in Linux package managers, so you will have to build it and install it from sources.To install it follow the guide on [SWIG GitHub](https://github.com/swig/swig/wiki/Getting-Started) or [here](https://www.dev2qa.com/how-to-install-swig-on-macos-linux-and-windows/).

 ## PyArmNN installation :
 ### Installing from source package :